Emmotes/ic_modron_library/docs/skylla.md

 {:/nomarkdown}
 </span>

-The Magic and Unaffiliated cores are so far ahead of the other cores that they are really the only choices for Skylla.
-Choose whichever you have the more favourable pipes for - though I would not recommend the Magic core as it doesn't have any health nodes.
+The Magic core is far enough ahead of the Unaffiliated core that it's the best one to use for Skylla.
+That said - you could potentially use the Unaffiliated core if the pipes you have favour it.
+Though it is worth noting that the Magic core doesn't have any health nodes - which could influence your choice.

 {::nomarkdown}
 <span id="mixedUnaffDexTable" hidden>